Psiphon-Labs/ploggy/docs/groups-spec.md

 ### Notes

 * This protocol will sync oldest objects first.
 It may be preferable to sync in application-specific order (e.g., newest message first for chat).
-* Removal of a group member: a peer stops syncing with a removed member as soon as the peer receives and processes the modified group (immediately if the owner).
-It’s possible that the removed member continues to receive group posts after the owner has removed the member but before every other member has received the group update.
-This is a potential side-channel which allows the removed member to observe when each other member receives the group update from the owner.
 * The same algorithm can be used for “special” groups: a public, all-friends group and one-to-one ad hoc groups for private messaging.
 * No changes to the existing attachments (images, files) protocol.
 These items are downloaded individually, on demand, in any order.

+## Security Limitations

+* Removal of a group member: a peer stops syncing with a removed member as soon as the peer receives and processes the modified group (immediately if the owner).
+It’s possible that the removed member continues to receive group posts after the owner has removed the member but before every other member has received the group update.
+Also, this is a potential side-channel which allows the removed member to observe when each other member receives the group update from the owner.

+* There is a possibility of timing attacks in the pull request.
+The pull requester may be able to use response times to test how many groups the peer belongs to; or to guess a group ID; or to check if a peer knows a given group ID.
+Note that these timing attacks did not apply to friend authentication, which is done at the transport level via TLS certificates.